 Kratos always felt like a guy who was a great earthly warrior but had no chance against a godly threat like Ares until after the first God of War.
 Then he became the Godslayer, a true badass for all of Olympus to fear.

-Yet in this game he kills the three Furies, beings that predate the Greek Gods, in relatively short order, and such a feat feels like it should be mentioned in every game that follows, but it doesn’t.
+Yet in this game he kills the three Furies, beings that predate the Greek Gods, in relatively short order and such a feat feels like it should be mentioned in every game that follows, but it isn’t.
 It reeks of just something the developers had to come up with as an excuse to make a new game.

 I couldn’t really find any plot holes, so however unnecessary the story was, it still was tightly written in the continuity of the series.